Staff Wellbeing: COVID-19

 Whilst we continue to adapt to the changes to our normal everyday lives it is still a worrying time for some and many of the anxieties we may feel about returning to campus are understandable, we can fall into negative thinking patterns and let these worries become overwhelming.
 Distorted thinking patterns include (but are not limited to) catastrophising (anticipating the worst and most disastrous outcome from a situation), mind reading (assuming you know what other people are thinking) and filtering (only focusing on the negative aspects of a situation and ignoring the positives).
 Once you learn to recognise these negative thinking patterns, you can start to challenge them to ensure your thinking is balanced and realistic, and that negative thoughts don’t become overwhelming.

-The University’s employee assistance programme SilverCloud has a programme specifically aimed at anxiety.
-The programme will teach you about the different types of distorted thinking, enable you to recognise them in your day-to-day thoughts, and also how to effectively challenge these thoughts.
-All staff have access to the SilverCloud programme, which also has modules for Depression, Stress and Positive Body Image.
-Follow this link to make an anonymous account and get started.
+The University’s staff counselling and mental health support platform VivUp has self-help resources specifically aimed at anxiety.
+The CBT workbook will teach you about the different types of distorted thinking, enable you to recognise them in your day-to-day thoughts, and also how to effectively challenge these thoughts.
+You can also access 24/7 confidential telephone counselling (03303 800658) from qualified and caring professionals.

 Useful links and information